athena-xiourouppa/stats-consulting/README.md

 Since the second and fifth models were the only ones to satisfy the homoscedasticity assumption, we further compared them by calculating their AIC values, $R^2$ values, and RMSE values using the `performance` package.
 The fifth model had a significantly lower AIC, so it was our chosen model.
-This output table is saved as `model-metrics.png`.
+This comparative output table is saved as `model-metrics.png`.

-We plotted the line of best fit model on a graph similar to the EDA plot, by separated by replication number, with shape as a key for cell type (`model-plot.png`).
+We plotted the line of best fit for the model on a graph similar to the EDA plot, by separated by replication number, with shape as a key for cell type (`model-plot.png`).
 We also obtained the coefficient tables for the random and fixed effects, saved as `m5-ranef.png` and `m5-fixef.png`, respectively.
 To avoid TeX compilation errors, for any values pertaining to the